IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 4. Package the Node.js application into a [CICS bundle](cdp-cics-bundles).

     Make sure you are in the root directory of the application.

     Replace the value for the `--port` option with one that is available for use by the CICS region on z/OS.
+This sets the PORT environment variable in the generated `.profile` file.
+Additional variables can be set by editing this file.

    ```console
     zowe cics-deploy generate bundle --port 3000 --overwrite